qiboteam/qibocal/doc/source/protocols/xyz_timing.rst

 XYZ-TIMING
 ==========

-This routine is evaluating the different time of arrival of the flux and drive pulse to the qubit.
-These delays are usually originated by the differences in cable length or by the electronics.
+This protocol is evaluating the different time of arrival of the flux and drive pulse to the qubit.
+These delays are usually caused by differences in cable length or by the electronics.

 In this procedure, we vary the relative start times of the flux and drive pulses,